Seeing the Churchill Polar Bears in Manitoba is a wildlife bucket list item. Here are the best ways to see polar bears in Churchill.

 It’s hard to walk anywhere in Churchill Manitoba and not see a polar bear safety warning.
 After all, this town has a year-round population of just 1,000 people.
 But during the high season, it swells to over 2,500.
 That’s a lot of people visiting, many of whom have never encountered an animal such as polar bears before.
 Just like any wild animal experience, there are important safety facts to consider in order to keep yourself safe.

 Whether you’re going on a group tour, a local guided exploration, or a do-it-yourself experience, practicing polar bear safety is crucial to your safety.
-These things are even more important if you are travelling to Churchill with kids.
+These things are even more important if you are traveling to Churchill with kids.
 Here are some polar bear safety tips to help you stay safe.

 - Always stay close to your vehicle and leave your vehicle unlocked and easy to access.